 The government operates the Darwin Aquaculture Centre; a purpose built research facility providing staff dedicated to assisting the research and development of aquaculture ventures.

 The Territory’s proximity and access to the growing Asian markets, policy settings and access to the required natural resources provide a competitive advantage to prospective investors in new and existing projects.

-The Territory has nearly 11 000 kilometres of coastline which supports a diverse array of fisheries and aquaculture production opportunities, including:
+The Territory has nearly 11 000 kilometres of coastline which supports a diverse array of fisheries and aquaculture opportunities, including:

-- offshore snapper, shark and mackerel
+- tropical snappers, shark and mackerel species

 - aquarium products such as coral, ornamental fish and clams

 - pearl oysters, and

 Demand for these products in Asia continues to grow, and opportunities exist for investment in supply chain and logistics projects for processing and value-added products.